s-hoevelaken/prompt-book/README.md

 ![GitHub](https://img.shields.io/github/license/elegantweb/sanitizer?style=flat-square)

-This is a project used to elaborate for a portfolio.
+This is a collabortation project build by Stephan and Xander for our college Deep-Dive (special) week.
 It is a simple online social platform that uses docker to run the application for anyone, withtout running into potential issues. </br>

 ### _Tech stack & files_